HolyCyberCow/bSocial/README.md

   `http://localhost:9200`
 - create a docker container called **kibana** and expose it to `http://localhost/5601`
+- create a docker container called **telemetry** and run it.
+This acts as a microservice that intercepts all messages sent to kafka and forwards them to **elasticsearch**.

 The API Docs should be available at: `http://localhost:8081/api/docs`